catseye/Robin/doc/Design_Decisions.markdown

 is actually a "class method" and doesn't need to be on an existing instance; but that is its own, fairly involved design decision.

+Also, Robin potentially has the ability to use different implementations (representations) of the same abstract data type in different modules, independent of the program: the module configuration file could point one module to an alist-backed dictionary data type, and another module at a hash-table-backed dictionary data type.
+Those two modules ought to still be able to pass objects of the dictionary data type back and forth to each other.

+#### Should environments be abstract data types?

+Decision: Currently they aren't, but they should be.

+Currently, all macros in the standard modules accept and return alist representations of environments.
+But there are mismatches between this representation, and what environments actually support.
+There can be multiple entries for the same key in an alist, and alists expose an order to their entries, neither of which is a necessity of environments.
+There are potentially many ways to represent an environment.
+So, environments should be encapsulated in an abstract data type that supports the operations `lookup` and `extend`.

+#### Should strings be abstract data types?

+Decision: Again, currently they aren't, but they should be.

+Again, there are multiple possible ways to represent a string: a naive list of integers (representing characters) suffices for many applications, but other applications may benefit from using a "rope" representation, or some other representation.

 #### Should there be a distinction between processes and devices?

 Decision: Yes.